-The Investment Committee is currently comprised of Andrew Pastor (Chair), James Falle, Lee Matheson, Brian Reeve and Dave Thomson, who are independent for the purposes of NI 52-110.
+Following the close of the Transaction, all directors sit on the Investment Committee.
+Previously, the Investment Committee was comprised of Andrew Pastor (Chair), James Falle, Lee Matheson, Brian Reeve and Dave Thomson, who are independent for the purposes of NI 52-110.
 The Investment Committee is responsible for all investment portfolios of investment assets in the Corporation.
 The Committee reviews and recommends to the Board formal investment policies including objectives and investment constraints; appoints and manages Investment Managers and provides guidance and oversight on investment strategy.

-Special Strategic Review Committee
+Special Committee